-Many situations in different area of food industry, petroleum production (drilling fluids), pharmaceutics (mainly cosmetics), and environmental applications require mixing oil and water.
-For that reason the production and use of stable emulsions had been extensively examined.
-Emulsions are heterogeneous dispersions in which drops of liquid are dispersed in continuous immiscible liquid phase of different composition.
+In food industry, petroleum production (drilling fluids), pharmaceutics (mainly cosmetics), and environmental applications the mixing of oil and water is required and the production and use of stable emulsions had been extensively examined.
+Emulsions are heterogeneous dispersions in which drops of liquid are dispersed in an immiscible liquid phase of different composition.
 The dispersed phase is sometimes referred to as internal phase and the continuous phase as the external phase.
-In most cases one of the liquid is water, while the other liquid is hydrocarbon.
+In most cases, one of the liquid is water, while the other liquid is a hydrocarbon.
 One of the most important characteristic of an emulsion is its morphology (the spatial organization of matter in the emulsions).
-From that point of view two types of emulsions can be distinguished in principle, depending upon which liquid forms the continuous phase:1
+From that point of view, two types of emulsions can be distinguished in principle, depending upon which liquid forms the continuous phase:1